 Anu Tail is an Ayurvedic herbal oil.
-It is used for an Ayurveda treatment procedure called as Nasya treatment.
+It is used for an Ayurveda treatment procedure known as Nasya treatment.
 Nasya refers to nasal instillation of drops of the oil.

-Anu taila – method of administration – In a standard Nasya therapy, person is given a gentle head and face massage and heat treatment, followed by instillation of drops of this herbal oil into each nostril.
+In a standard Nasya therapy, the person is given a gentle head and face massage and heat treatment, followed by instillation of drops of this herbal oil into each nostril.
 The number of drops depends upon many factors such as Dosha imbalance, disease condition etc.

 Usually used in the treatment of diseases of the above sense organs.